Apochilles/Manaclash-Terminal-App-/development-log.md

-##                       Update 10:35 - Wednesday the 4th of Septemeber
+##                       Update 10:35 - Wednesday the 4th of September

 I have just finished a key element of my code.
 I how have a Class method that produces an object that represents a card with attributes assigned via user input.
 There is the issue that my code isn't as dry as I'd hoped it would be but streamlining can come later